Text by CLOT Magazine

 I think we both have a meticulous way of composing elements, whether they are handpicked sounds or 3D models, that is somehow similar.
 We started the discussion by looking at Keith’s Album art and from there we started expanding the imagery into a larger scene.
 We decided on a location where the whole video would take place, what seems to be an abandoned space station.
 Then I started using it as a virtual gallery space and curated a speculative exhibition of found 3D models from various creators that had made them publicly available.
 Keith and I were focusing on creating an audiovisual experience and a fragmented narrative that would be evocative and out worldly, without being too direct.

 Worrier-like mythological chimaeras exhibit their magnificence in size and features as if unaware of their surroundings.
 A feeling of sealed containment inside an interstellar spacecraft with the looks of the famous 70s SciFi film and even the lunar base-like subterranean enclaves in James Bond movies while hallucinating on Neon Genesis.
 Closer to end post-genetic mendelian experiments give way to a closing exoplanetary bliss.

 And what about the technical side?
-It’s pretty simple – Triantafyllidis follows up – It’s the entire space station scene, originally created for an alien shooter game I suppose, within which the curated exhibition of 3D models is taking place.
+It’s pretty simple – Triantafyllidis follows up – It’s the entire space station scene, originally created for an alien shooter game, I suppose, within which the curated exhibition of 3D models is taking place.
 I then set up a virtual camera and tried to film the stillness and emptiness of the space like a cinematographer.
-During the editing process, I paid a lot of attention to creating an exploratory mood and revealing the main exhibits on key moments of the song.
-It felt interesting to have a staccato editing pace when there is very little motion in the scenes themselves.
+During the editing process, I paid a lot of attention to creating an exploratory mood and revealing the main exhibits of key moments of the song.
+It felt interesting to have a staccato editing pace when there was very little motion in the scenes themselves.